hemnath-github/DeloitteSummerInternR2/README.md

 **Tableau** - For Importing datasets, Create Function or Metrics and Dashboard Creation.

-Get the data source file from the provided database .
+Get the data source file from the provided database.

 **Hint: All datasets are cleaned from the given source.**